Prof Walter K Gear

 Astronomy & Astrophysics 546

 I graduated from Queen Mary, University of London with First Class BSc Astrophysics in 1981, and with a PhD in Millimetre and Submillimetre studies of AGN in 1985.
 I moved to a postdoc at the then Preston Polytechnic (now University of Central Lancashire) in 1984, continuing to work in the same field and then joined the Royal Observatory Edinburgh in 1986 where I proposed and led the construction of the SCUBA camera for the James Clerk Maxwell Telescope in Hawaii, which was commissioned in 1996 and began operations in 1997.
 After returning to Edinburgh in 1997 I moved to University College London Mullard Space Science Laboratory and then in 1999 moved to take up a new chair in Astronomical Instrumentation in Cardiff.
 What started with just myself and a technician is now the largest group in the School with over 40 members.
 I was co-PI with Prof Sarah Church (Stanford) of the QUaD CMB polarization experiment, and am also a co-I for the SPIRE instrument on the Herschel satellite, as well as being co-chair of the SPIRE local galaxies group.
 In August 2005 I became Head of the School of Physics and Astronomy and was renewed in August 2010.
 I stepped down as Head at the end of 2013.
-I am currently International Dean for the College of Physical Sciences and Engineering, with cross-college responsibility for International Research.
+From 2013-15 I was International Dean for the College of Physical Sciences and Engineering, with cross-college responsibility for International Research.
+After a sabbatical year in 2015, spent in large part in Hawaii at the james clerk Maxwell telescope I returned to duties but now as Dean for Postgraduate research in the college of Physical sciences and Engineering.